 There's nothing quite like tackling a new project such as this...
 I'm always excited, and quite honestly a little bit anxious about whether the end result will be what I've envisioned.

-Hmmm, that gives me an idea... perhaps I should quill a gilded crab pendant.
-I can see it now... the poor crab, hanging by a claw, and grabbing on for dear life.
+Hmm... perhaps I should quill a gilded crab pendant.
+I can see it now... the poor crab, hanging by a claw, grabbing onto the necklace for dear life.

 Paper really is magical!